vibe-d/webchat-tutorial/tutorial/tutorial.md

 		res.writeBody("Hello, World!");
 	}

+As you can see, the code is all very straight forward and so far with few D specifics.
+The awkward looking function `shared static this()` is a so called "module constructor" that will only be run once at application start-up.
+Usually you'd define a `main` function for your application, but vibe.d can optionally provide a default implementation, which we will be using here.
+It is activated using the line `versions "VibeDefaultMain"` in the generated `dub.sdl` file.

 We can now run the application by simply invoking `dub` in the project directory:

 	$ cd webchat
 	$ dub